Bojnik, Serbia

 Bojnik (Бојник) is a town and municipality located in the Jablanica District of southern Serbia.
 According to 2022 census, the population of the town is 3,087 and population of the municipality was 9,315.

 History

+The village is mentioned in the 1884 work of M. Milićević.
 Much of the population settled in Bojnik after World War II.
-On 17 February 1942, Bulgarian occupation forces massacred all 476 inhabitants of Bojnik in response to the alleged sheltering of Partisans.
+On 17 February 1942, Bulgarian occupation forces massacred about 476 inhabitants of Bojnik and surroundings in response to the alleged sheltering of Partisans.

 Geography

-Bojnik municipality is located in southern Serbia and it is surrounded by municipality of Medveđa in the south-west, municipality of Lebane in the south, municipality of Leskovac in the east, and municipalities of Žitorađa and Prokuplje in the north.
+The settlement of Bojnik is located in the region of Pusta Reka, and the Pusta river crosses by it.
+The Bojnik municipality is located in southern Serbia and it is surrounded by municipality of Medveđa in the south-west, municipality of Lebane in the south, municipality of Leskovac in the east, and municipalities of Žitorađa and Prokuplje in the north.

 Settlements

 Aside from the town of Bojnik, the following villages consist the municipality of Bojnik: